ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Beyond the minimal capabilities required of Helpers, Leaders are generally required to:

-- Support the upload protocol and store reports; and
+- Support the upload interaction and store reports; and
 - Track batch report size during each collect flow and request encrypted output shares from Helpers.